MattyCalimbas/Coding-Dojo-Java/README.md

 # CodingDojo-Java

-Within this repo are assignments and projects designed to demonstrate basic to advanced Java concepts using Springboot of the Springtools Suite and JavaServer Pages (.jsp files).
+Within this repo are assignments and projects designed to demonstrate basic to advanced Java concepts using Spring Boot of the Spring Tools Suite and JavaServer Pages (.jsp files).

 Languages Utilized:
 <ul>